I SAT WHERE HE SAT

 Some of us have no choice.
-The stone of stumbling was so sever that we can't deny its existence, nor its importance in our lives.
+The stone of stumbling was so severe that we can't deny its existence, nor its importance in our lives.
 We are the fortunate ones.
-Sad are those who see their rock of offence as something to continually keep before their face under a different name.
+Sad are those who see their rock of offense as something to continually keep before their face under a different name.

 14Of these things put them in remembrance, charging them before the Lord that they strive not about words to no profit, but to the subverting of the hearers.
 15Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
 16But shun profane and vain babblings: for they will increase unto more ungodliness.
 17And their word will eat as doth a canker: (2Tim 2:)

 When I was still in diapers I scribbled some lines on a paper and asked my mother "what did I write?"
 To me what my parents wrote was just like what I wrote.
 So I must have written something profound.
 It's the same way with those in the churches.
 They don't understand what the Bible says, because it takes living the Bible to understand it.
 Reading and studying the Bible is like trying to become a great artist by reading books about the great artists, but not ever picking up a pencil.
 Doing is what teaches, not study.